There’s a whole host of options for finishing roofs, from tiles and slates through to the likes of zinc, green roofs, thatch and more.

-Solar electric panels can be a valuable part of your energy mix, reducing your reliance on the national grid – but looks-wise, they can be a bit marmite.
+Solar electric panels can be a valuable part of your energy mix, reducing your reliance on the national grid.
+Looks-wise, however, they can be a bit marmite.
 As our new setup requires fewer panels to get the same level of performance, we’ll be able to revert to a tiled finish for more of the roof.

 Even the youngest member of the crew, who was tasked with screwing the panels together, could debate the pros and cons of battery storage for solar PV!

-The PV panels were mounted within a few hours, ready for the tilers to fit the adjoining tiles and crack on with the rest of their work.
-The electrics will be completed as part of the first and second fix.
+The building integrated roof mounting PV (BIPV) panels were installed within a few hours, ready for the tilers to fit the adjoining tiles and crack on with the rest of their work.

 There was some debate about how to fix the ridge tiles for the Education House.